Shane McMahon: Other business ventures

-As of April 2011, McMahon sits on the Board of Directors for International Sports Management representing talent such as Ernie Els and previously Rory McIlroy.
+As of April 2011, McMahon sits on the Board of Directors for International Sports Management.

-McMahon is also a part owner of the Indian Larry Motorcycle Shop in Brooklyn, NY.
+McMahon is a part owner of the Indian Larry Motorcycle Shop in Brooklyn, New York.

 Personal life

 McMahon is married to Marissa Mazzola.
 They have three sons.
-His sons appeared at WrestleMania 32, accompanying him to the ring in his match against The Undertaker; they have also been seen in the crowd for some of his more recent matches.
+His sons appeared at WrestleMania 32, accompanying him to the ring in his match against The Undertaker; they have been seen in the crowd for some of his more recent matches.

 McMahon usually wears baseball jerseys for his matches, with the front saying "Shane O Mac" and the back reserved for "McMahon", the name of the pay-per-view in which he's participating, or some other phrase relating to the match and/or his opponent.
 When his father, Vince, was interviewed in Playboy, he mentioned that although Shane is right-handed, he often throws left-handed punches.
 McMahon's football jersey number was 61, the same as his father.
 On July 19, 2017, McMahon was involved in a helicopter crash, but was relatively unharmed.

 McMahon is an avid fan of mixed martial arts.
 He trains in Brazilian Jiu-Jitsu under Renzo Gracie, as well as Muay Thai under Phil Nurse.